magnoeasy/easybuilder/english.md

 To list the data we’ll use the repeater tool, in its property > Source > DataSource will be picked and the Datasource created.
 <img src="./BuilderImages/GridInPage/img/0003.png">

-With the Label tool the Datalink with the data source's data “Datasource for grid” will be done
+With the Label tool the Databind with the data source's data “Datasource for grid” will be done
 <img src="./BuilderImages/GridInPage/gifs/0003.gif">

-⚠️ The step will be repeated for the other entries with their respective datalinks.
+⚠️ The step will be repeated for the other entries with their respective Databinds.

-Add another label and add on your datalink the form Id and uncheck the visible option.
+Add another label and add on your Databind the form Id and uncheck the visible option.
 <img src="./BuilderImages/GridInPage/gifs/0004.gif">

 Page 02 - Edit the data: